J-K-FlipFlop/BlackwaterBallardsDeProj/README.md

 ### handler
 Contains 3 (!!!) functions; connect_to_db_table, create_csv_data and (!!!).
 The connect_to_db_table takes a single table name as input, uses the connect_to_db function to connect to the database, and then runs SQL queries to select all data from the relevant table.
 This is stored with the column names in dictionary format.
 This is then converted into a Pandas dataframe, and then into a csv file.

-### test_connection
-(??? should this even be in here?)

 ### upload
 The upload file collects all of the relevant functions written in the previous files into one, which is then used as the source of the python code which is uploaded to Lambda.
+This file is needed so that we do not need to upload multiple python files for a lambda to work, nor need to use Lambda Layers.

 ## Terraform
+The Terraform file contains all the relevant Terraform files to deploy the Lambdas, S3 buckets, Cloudwatch and IAM users required for the project.

+### terraform_cloudwatch
+(???)

+### terraform_events
+Creates the scheduler event which will periodically trigger the extract Lambda function to run every 5 minutes.
+Also connects the scheduler to the relevant rules to allow the scheduler to trigger the lambda function.

+### terraform_iam
+Creates the extract Lambda role, allowing the Lambda to put objects into the Ingestion Zone S3 bucket.
+Also creates and attaches the relevant policies and policy documents.

+Additionally, creates and attachs

 ## Test